shivesh-s/Fitness_Tracker/readme.md

 - [x] PR Logger
 - [x] 1RM Calculator
 - [x] UI
-- [ ] Better UI
+- [x] Better UI
-- [ ] change parameters into local variables (major error, cannot run the program without doing it, but meh later)
+- [x] change parameters into local variables (major error, cannot run the program without doing it, but meh later)
-- [ ] Admin
+- [ ] Admin- halfway through
 ## Installation and Usage

 > Make sure you have mysql in your device